 - Project abandonment

 As you can see, none of these issues are ideal.
-And it is true, I’ve seen several projects entirely abandoned after it was determined (usually months down the road) that it just wouldn’t work.
+I’ve seen several projects entirely abandoned after it was determined (usually months down the road) that it just wouldn’t work.
 In most scenarios, these outcomes are avoidable with the proper approach.
-Without further ado, here are what I see as the most common (and damaging) mistakes that are made when implementing a Marketing Automation tool.
+Here are the most common (and damaging) mistakes that are made when implementing a Marketing Automation tool.

 Mistake 1: Failure to understand your own processes (and then communicate those to your vendor)

-All too often I’ve seen my clients get seduced by the “wow” factor of new tools.
-This is understandable, some of these tools can do fantastic things, but can your businesses’ processes work within this new tool?
+The new tool often seduces the client with the “wow” factor.
+This is understandable, some of these tools can do fantastic things.
+But you must ask if your businesses’ processes can work within this new tool?